-Trading volumes have been meaningful: 26% of the total property portfolio has traded in the Resale market.
+Trading volumes have been meaningful: 35.73% of the total property portfolio has traded in the Resale market.
 This figure varies substantially by property, with ‘older’ properties (those funded many months ago) generally seeing more trading volume than more recent properties, since they have had a longer time in which to trade.
-Our first property has been 122% traded on the Resale market already (i.e. over 1,220,000 of its 1,000,000 shares have traded in the Resale market).
+Our first property has been 161% traded on the Resale market already (i.e. over 1,610,000 of its 1,000,000 shares have traded in the Resale market)

 The property-by-property data is below, in order of property launch (with the earliest launched properties at the top of the table):

-We have also prepared a full download of Resale trading activity which you can access here.
-This spreadsheet allows you to review trading by property, including the trade date, trade price and premium to Latest Share Valuation.
+We have also prepared a full download of Resale trading activity, including all transactions matched through bids, which you can access here.
+This spreadsheet allows you to review trading by property, including the trade date, trade price, premium to Initial Valuation, and premium to Latest Share Valuation.

-Since our January launch, Property Partner has helped over 6,735 investors to build their personal property portfolios.
-Investor confidence keeps growing, with some users having already invested over £800,000 with us.
+Since our January 2015 launch, Property Partner has helped over 9,757 investors to build their personal property portfolios.
 Our properties have consistently delivered rental incomes at or above forecast, in addition to attractive capital gains.

-We have already seen 26% of property shares traded on the Resale market and for our first-funded property more than 122% of the shares have been traded.
+We have already seen 35.73% of property shares traded on the Resale market, and for our first-funded property, 161% of the shares have been traded.
 The length of time taken to sell shares in the Resale market varies according to the price at which shares are offered.
-For shares that have been offered at a ‘fair price’ (in other words, with no premium to the Latest Share Valuation), the weighted average time to sell in the Resale market has been 111 hours.

 We will continue to share information and data, to give investors like you a clear view on our performance.
 And for those of you who are not yet investors, we hope that this data will help you make an informed decision as to whether you would like to join us.